Printer friendly Advisory Council Charter (PDF- 221 KB)

 Designated Federal Officer (DFO)

-A full-time employee, appointed in accordance with Agency procedures, will serve as the DFO (or designee).
-In the event that the DFO cannot fulfill the assigned responsibilities for the Advisory Council, then HRSA’s Administrator (or designee) will temporarily appoint one or more permanent full-time or part-time employees to carry out the assigned duties.
+A full-time permanent employee, appointed in accordance with agency procedures, will serve as the Designated Federal Officer (DFO).
+In the event that the DFO cannot fulfill the assigned duties of the committee, one or more full-time or permanent part-time employees will be assigned as DFO and carry out these duties on a temporary basis.
 The DFO will approve or call all of the ACBSCT and subcommittees’ meetings, prepare and approve all meeting agendas, attend all ACBSCT and subcommittee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest, and chair meetings when directed to do so by the official to whom the Advisory Council reports.

 Estimated Number and Frequency of Meetings